vidy007/python-validity/README.md

 # Python-validity for Gentoo
-# Development paused -- not enough knowlege
+# Development paused -- not enough knowledge

 ## How to add using eselect/repository
 ```